-☐ (Conditional) NICI 3.1 and eDirectory 9.1 support key sizes up to 8192 bits for RSA encryption.
-If you want to use a 8K key size, every server must be upgraded to eDirectory 9.1.
-In addition, every workstation using the management utilities, for example, iManager, must have NICI 3.1 installed on it.
+(Conditional) NICI 3.2 and eDirectory 9.2 support key sizes up to 8192 bits for RSA encryption.
+If you want to use a 8K key size, every server must be upgraded to eDirectory 9.2.
+In addition, every workstation using the management utilities, for example, iManager, must have NICI 3.2 installed on it.

-When you upgrade your Certificate Authority (CA) server to eDirectory 9.1, the key size will not change but will still be 2K.
-The only way to create a 8K key size is recreate the CA on an eDirectory 9.1 server.
+When you upgrade your Certificate Authority (CA) server to eDirectory 9.2, the key size will not change but will still be 2K.
+The only way to create a 8K key size is recreate the CA on an eDirectory 9.2 server.
 In addition, you would have to change the default from 2K to 8K for the key size, during the CA creation.

-NOTE: The Windows Silent installer requires NICI 3.1 installed on the system.
+NOTE: The Windows Silent installer requires NICI 3.2 installed on the system.

-- ☐ If you are upgrading to eDirectory 9.1, make sure you have the latest eDirectory patches installed on all non-eDirectory 9.1 servers in the tree.
-You can get eDirectory patches from the NetIQ Support (http://support.novell.com) Web site. - ☐ .NET Management Framework 4.0 or above is required. - ☐ Make sure you have the latest Windows 2012 R2 Service Packs installed.
-The latest updated Windows Service Pack needs to be installed after the installation of the Windows SNMP service. - ☐ If you are upgrading from a previous version of eDirectory, it must be eDirectory 8.8.8.x or later.
-For more information on determining the eDirectory version, see "Determining the version of eDirectory" on page 57. - ☐ (Conditional) If you are installing a secondary server into an existing tree as a non-administrator eDirectory user, ensure that you have the following rights: - Supervisor rights to the container the server is being installed into. - Supervisor rights to the partition where you want to add the server.
+- □ Ensure to obtain 168-bit 3DES tree key for your eDirectory servers. - If you are upgrading to eDirectory 9.2, make sure you have the latest eDirectory patches installed on all non-eDirectory 9.2 servers in the tree.
+You can get eDirectory patches from the NetIQ Support (http://support.novell.com) Web site. - □ .NET Management Framework 4.0 or above is required. - Make sure you have the latest Windows Server Service Packs installed.
+The latest updated Windows Server Service Pack needs to be installed after the installation of the Windows SNMP service. - If you are upgrading from a previous version of eDirectory, it must be eDirectory 8.8.8.x or later.
+For more information on determining the eDirectory version, see "Determining the version of eDirectory" on page 64. - □ (Conditional) If you are installing a secondary server into an existing tree as a non-administrator eDirectory user, ensure that you have the following rights: - Supervisor rights to the container the server is being installed into. - Supervisor rights to the partition where you want to add the server.